shivanshugarg12800/Algo_GT/CONTRIBUTING.md

 #### DO NOT MAKE PR WITHOUT CREATING AN ISSUE

-1. Click on the issues tab.
+1. Click on the issues tab.<br>
    <img src="./assets/issue1.PNG">

-2. Click on new issue if any of the already present issues do not interest you.
+2. Click on new issue if any of the already present issues do not interest you.<br>
    <img src="./assets/issue2.PNG">

-3. Click on Get started.
+3. Click on Get started.<br>
    <img src="./assets/issue3.PNG">

-4. Enter name of the issue and submit.
+4. Enter name of the issue and submit.<br>
    <img src="./assets/issue4.PNG">

 #### Wait for the issue to be assigned to you